MRC-Epid-it24/intake24/docs/api/survey/surveys-public.md

 Automatically create a new user account with a respondent role and random credentials if allowed by the survey settings.

 :::tip
 This functionality has to be allowed in survey settings.
-It is using reCaptcha challenge and is rate-limited.
+It is using captcha challenge and is rate-limited.
 :::

 ### Request